 Our unit was manufactured in June 2021; you can see the label here.

 The LG UltraGear 32GN600 is a basic gaming monitor that doesn't stand out against the competition.
-It's great for gaming, with low input lag and a great response time, but there are far better options for just a bit more, like the LG 32GP850-B or even the Gigabyte M27Q if you're on a tight budget.
+It's great for gaming, with low input lag and an okay response time, but there are far better options for just a bit more, like the LG 32GP850-B/32GP83B-B or even the Gigabyte M27Q (rev. 1.0) if you're on a tight budget.
 Those monitors have wider viewing angles, making them better for co-op gaming, and have better motion handling.

 For more options, check out our recommendations for the best budget gaming monitors, the best 32-inch monitors, and the best 1440p monitors.

-The LG 32GN650-B and the LG 32GN600-B are nearly identical.
+The LG 32GN650-B/32GN63T-B and the LG 32GN600-B are nearly identical.
 The only significant difference between them is the stand.
-The 32GN650-B has a more advanced stand with much better ergonomics, so it's easier to adjust it to an ideal viewing position.
+The 32GN650-B has a more advanced stand with much better ergonomics, so adjusting it to an ideal viewing position is easier.

 The LG 32GN600-B is better than the AOC CQ32G1.
 The LG has better black uniformity, much better gradient handling, and a faster response time.
 Unlike the AOC, the LG supports HDR, but this doesn't add much, as it can't display a wide color gamut and can't get very bright in HDR.
 On the other hand, the AOC has better viewing angles.

 Unfortunately, it has terrible ergonomics, as you can only tilt it a bit.
-If you care about ergonomics, then check out the LG 32GN63T-B.
+If you care about ergonomics, then check out the LG 32GN650-B/32GN63T-B. It doesn't offer any cable management either, which is disappointing.

 This monitor doesn't have a local dimming feature.
 We still film these videos on the monitor so you can compare the backlight performance with a monitor that has local dimming.